InfraRodney/Infrared-Crafty/README.md

 # Infrared Crafty

 Infrared's Crafty is Infrared Interactive's expansion to the [CraftyJS engine](https://github.com/craftyjs/Crafty).
 The engine makes making games with CraftyJS easy, at an expedious rate.
 We have made game programming look so easy.
 Become a game developer now, and check out our YouTube channel for tutorials.
+The wiki also includes useful information like a getting started template and all the functions you need to get started writing your game!
 ## Usage
 Simple Platformer Using Infrared Crafty
 ```javascript